-You may find below some specific elements for each complaint/appeal structure taken into account for the purpose of this Paper.
+Below, you may find some specific elements for each complaint/appeal structure taken into account for this paper.
 The Secretariat focused on how these elements are stipulated in substantive laws:

-1. Subordination of the relevant complaint/appeal structure

-- 2. Principles of administrative review - 3.
+- 1. Subordination of the relevant complaint/appeal structure - 2.
+Principles of administrative review - 3.
 Access to administrative appeal procedures - 4.
-Administrative appeal deadlines - 5.
-How administrative appeals are reviewed decision-making - 6.
-Transparency of the administrative review process and decision-making

-4.1.1 Tax Appeal Directorate (TAD)
+Administrative appeal deadlines - How administrative appeals are reviewed - decision-making - 6.
+Transparency of the administrative review process and decision-making a.
+Tax Appeal Directorate (TAD)

-Appeal procedures against acts of the tax administration are stipulated in articles 106-110 of Law No.9920, dated 19 May 2008 "On Tax Procedures in the Republic of Albania" (as amended) (Law No.9920).
+Appeal procedures against acts of the tax administration are stipulated in articles 106-110 of Law no.9920, dated 19 May 2008 "On Tax Procedures in the Republic of Albania" (as amended) (Law No.9920).

-Taxpayers may appeal against any notice of assessment, decision affecting their tax liabilities, request for reimbursement or tax facilitation, and any special executive tax act, regarding the taxpayer.
+Taxpayers may appeal against any notice of as-

+sessment, decision affecting their tax liabilities, request for reimbursement or tax facilitation, and any particular executive tax act regarding the taxpayer.
 The appeal must be in writing.

-Diagram 1: Functioning of TAD
+Diagram 1.
+Functioning of TAD

-0 0 1 Structure Directorate part of the Tax Administration Director appointed by the Minister of Finance Principles Right to be heard and produce evidence; Burden of proof is of the taxpayer; Decision reasoned by TAD Access To fully prepay the amount of the appealed tax liability (excluding fines), or To place a bank guarantee for a minimum of 6 months for the amount of the liability Deadlines 30 days to submit the appeal 60 days for TAD, which can be postponed by 30 days in special cases Decision The decision may be appealed at the First Instance Administrative Court within 30 days Transparency Stances must be posted in the GDT webpage.
-Information on the procedures is provided in the website.
+Directorate part of the Tax Administration STRUCTURE Director appointed by the Minister of Finance · Right to be heard and produce evidence; PRINCIPLES Burden of proof is of the taxpayer; Decision reasoned by TAD To fully p repay the amount of the appealed tax liability ACCESS (excluding fines), or • To place a bank guarantee for a minimum of 6 months for the amount of the liability 30 days to submit the appeal DEADLINES 60 days for TAD, which can be postponed by 30 days in special cases The decision may be appealed at the First DECISION Instance AdministrativeCourt, within 30 days Stances must be posted in the GDT webpage.
+TRANSPARENCY Information on the procedures is provided in the website.

-4.1.2 Public Procurement Commission (PPC)
+b.
+Public Procurement Commission (PPC)